CAGameProg/spaceshooter/assignments/assignment3.md

 **Note**: For the asteroid images, you must download the new images placed in the [asteroids](../assets/images/asteroids) folder.
 Place the `asteroids` folder in `assets/images`.

-You may choose one of the images, or look in the Bonus section at the bottom a guide on how to randomly select an image.
+You may choose one of the images, or look in the Bonus section at the bottom for a guide on how to randomly select an image.

 # Update method